-Casurinas are invasive and fast growing trees from Australia that are now found throughout the tropical Atlantic.
+Casuarina is an invasive and fast growing tree species from Australia that are now found throughout the tropical Atlantic.
 These trees are often the tallest vegetation around, and their ability to grow in high salinity conditions and essentially tolerate ocean water has resulted in them growing on many coastlines in the Turks and Caicos.
-A rough estimate is that there is about 24 miles (38 km) of coastline in the Turks and Caicos with mid to heavy levels of casurina saturation.
+A rough estimate is that there is about 24 miles (38 km) of coastline in the Turks and Caicos with mid to heavy levels of casuarina saturation.

 The Turks and Caicos has a high tolerance for littering, and practically no enforcement of littering and dumping laws.
+It's common to see drivers littering from moving vehicles, especially when stopped at roundabouts.
 The problem is persistent and present on all developed islands, yet more so on Providenciales and Grand Turk.
 Local social movements have attempted to remove and reduce littering, yet the problem generally progressively worsens.

-It’s often considered that the lack of enforcement of dumping and litter laws is the root of the problem, and that simply imposing the fines alreadly allowed by law would quickly reduce littering.
+It’s often considered that the lack of enforcement of dumping and litter laws is the root of the problem, and that simply imposing the fines already allowed by law would quickly reduce littering.

 Recycling efforts are being made on the island of Providenciales, yet are comparatively limited.
 Glass is collected and crushed, and to a limited extent paper products are bailed and exported.
 Informal metal scavenging takes place, largely for copper and aluminum.